clio-janelia/clio_ingest/README.md

 * Under Admin->Connections create ALIGN_CLOUD_RUN conn_id pointing to the http server running fiji
 * Under Admin->Connections create IMG_WRITE conn_id pointing to the http server running emwrite
-* Under Admin->Variables create "em_processing_configs" and set the value to the specifc workflow (see example for defining new workflows in "Running a workflow").
+* Under Admin->Variables create "em_processing_configs" and set the value to the specifc workflows supported (see example for defining new workflows in "Running a workflow").
+There is a separate configuration or workflow for each image dataset and for each significant code version.
 * Under Admin->Pools create "http_requests" and set to 500 if using Google Cloud Run or the capacity of whatever is serving the alignment and writing web services.
 * (local use) Setup email to enable Airflow to send notifications.